dmccreary/graph-systems-thinking/docs/glossary.md

 There are many types of graph databases that model the state of the world in different ways.
 What many of them share in common is their ability to traverse relationships between items without

 #### Hierarchy
+A systems diagram where material or information flows up and down a tree-like structure.

 #### Influence Diagram
 A type of causal graph that shows how individuals or groups impact each other's thinking.